 Skip to main content

-Run the Same Model Institutional Analysts Use on ISO 20022 Coins
+Run an Institutional-Grade Adoption Model on ISO 20022 Coins

 If XRP, XLM, or HBAR captures a slice of global cross-border payments, what is the implied price?
 Move the market share slider.
 The formula does the rest.